kristopherjohnson/KJYield/README.md

 See the `KJYieldTests.swift` file for more examples.

-Note: One limitation of `lazySequence` is that one must enumerate the entire sequence (that is, one must call the generator `next()` function until it returns `nil`).
+Note: One limitation of `lazySequence` is that one must enumerate the entire sequence (that is, one must ensure that the generator `next()` method is called until it returns `nil`).
 If a lazy sequence is left partially unenumerated, memory and GCD objects will be leaked.
 This implies that infinite sequences are not supported.